alex3s/scala-puddle/README.md

 # scala-puddle

 A Scala (XLA) mining pool server written in C based on the excellent and fast monero-pool by jtgrassie.
+For a full fetched version of Scala pool featuring all kind of statistics, check https://github.com/scala-network/scala-pool This fast and light pool is intended to be run on local network and serve your local devices.
+In fact, thanks to the original implementation by JtGrassie it's fast enough to be compiled and run on your Android or Linux mobile phone.

 ## Compiling from source

 1. Compiling on Debian or Ubuntu Linux
 2. Compiling on ARM based systems.
 Raspbery Pi or Android within the Termux app command environment.
+This readme features compiling on Linux.
+Compiling on Android inside Termux app follows soon. (it's possible)

 ### Dependencies